Thomazella/react-notepad/PROCESS.md

 It uses Reakit's `Hidden` to provide a cool animation for notes being added to the Notepad.

 Added a boolean flag to prevent several notes being added in a row.

+Note deletion was animated by defining a function that hides the notes, and triggers an animation.
+Deletion from state is defered to a callback running 1s later.

+## Day 8

+- Refactors

+### Thoughts

+Refactored the modal toggle button in it's own component.